jeansalvianodev/Tweets-Updates-Bot/README.md

 - You must send some message to the Telegram bot for it to get your user id.
 - If you choose to save the user IDs, the tweets will be sent to the IDs that are saved and also to the ones that are not but sent a message to the bot.
-- Your twitter api must have elevated access
+- Your twitter api must have elevated access.